vesoft-inc/nebula-docs/docs-1.1/nebula-studio/about-studio/st-ug-limitations.md

 During the public beta of Nebula Graph Cloud Service, Studio on Cloud has these limitations:

-- Only CSV files without headers are supported.
+- Only CSV files without headers are supported, and only commas are acceptable separator.
 - Each file of a maximum of 100 MB is supported.
 - A total amount of a maximum of 1 GB is supported for each Nebula graph instance.
 - Each file is stored for only one calendar day.